BRG-teaching/CSDI_2022/course-material/iv.-algebraic-gs/iv-exercise.md

 Propose two bridge designs.&#x20;

-* In the first design, the span and the cantilever are two independent structures.
+* In the first design, the bridge and the viewing platform are two independent structures.
 One of them should be an arch-cable, and the other one should be a truss.&#x20;
 * In the second design, the bridge and the viewing platform have to be a single structure.
 Solve it using a combination of a truss and an arch-cable, or only arch-cables.